...

 The law notes that the intent of a drug test is to identify employees who may be impaired.
 “While there is consensus that an employee should not arrive at a worksite high or impaired, when most tests are conducted for cannabis, the results only show the presence of the nonpsychoactive cannabis metabolite and have no correlation to impairment on the job,” it states.

 After a person consumes or uses cannabis, the drug is metabolized.
-The tetrahydrocannabinol in the cannabis (the chemical in cannabis which causes the high feeling) is stored in the body as a cannabis metabolite.
+The THC in the cannabis (the chemical in cannabis which causes the high feeling) is stored in the body as a cannabis metabolite.
 The presence of this metabolite in the body indicates that cannabis has been used sometime in the past few weeks, but does not indicate that an individual is impaired by cannabis.

 State